Christina Cheung, President

 Since 2002, Christina Krasomil has been the Administrative Director of the California Employment Lawyers Association (CELA), a non-profit statewide organization of over 1,200 California attorneys who devote the major portion of their practices to representing employees in individual employment cases and class actions.
 In addition to her role at CELA, Christina is the Executive Director of the Foundation for Advocacy, Inclusion and Resources (FAIR), where she handles all aspects of the organization’s administration and accounting.
 She is a graduate of Mount Saint Mary’s University with a B.A. cum laude in Liberal Arts.

 David Duchrow has represented employees and unions for over 30 years.
 He served on the CELA Board from 2002–2013, including a term as Chair from 2007–2009 and Treasurer from 2009–2013.
 While Chair of CELA he founded FAIR, and served as its Chair from 2011–2013.
 As a member, and later Chair, of CELA’s Amicus Committee, he has briefed and argued cases before the California Supreme Court, and oversaw other amicus activities for CELA.
 He has also served on the State Bar of California Labor & Employment Law Section Executive Committee from 2002–2008.
 He is a frequent speaker and writer on various legal subjects.
-He is a partner in Duchrow & Piano, LLP, in Santa Monica, California.
+His firm is Law Offices of David J. Duchrow, in Los Angeles, California.

 Toni J. Jaramilla